SiulRek/CodeAcceleratorKit/README.md

 ```sh
 $ git clone git@github.com:SiulRek/CodeAcceleratorKit.git
 ```

-Then, you can navigate to the `CodeAcceleratorKit` directory and run the following command to install the required libraries:
+Next, navigate to the `CodeAcceleratorKit` directory and create a dedicated virtual environment to isolate the dependencies.
+Once the virtual environment is activated, run the following command to install the required libraries:

 ```sh
 $ pip install -r requirements.txt